Rotational Rectification Network: Enabling Pedestrian Detection for Mobile Vision: Evaluating the Rotation Estimation Module

 \subsection{Rotation Estimation on Rotated Caltech}

-As the rotated MNIST dataset is very simple and has only low resolution images, it can not be strict dataset to judge the rotation invariance of a network.
-As such, we also evaluate the rotation estimation module on rotated Caltech dataset, where images have much higher resolution (480 $\times$ 640) and more complex contents compared to the MNIST.
-However, the task of pedestrian detection on Caltech dataset is beyond the scope of the spatial transformer, so the comparison experiments with STN are not applicable here.
-On the other hand, the task of horizontal line detection is very similar to the rotation estimation (estimation of rotation is the slope of horizontal line), so we compare our rotation estimation module with two state-of-the-art horizontal line detection algorithms.
+As the rotated MNIST dataset is very simple and contains only low-resolution images, it cannot be a strict dataset to judge the rotation invariance of a network.
+As such, we also evaluate the rotation estimation module on the rotated Caltech dataset, where images contain much higher resolution (480 $\times$ 640) and more complex content compared to the MNIST.
+However, the task of pedestrian detection on the Caltech dataset is beyond the scope of the spatial transformer, so the comparison experiments with STN are not applicable.
+On the other hand, the task of horizontal line detection is very similar to the rotation estimation (estimation of rotation is the slope of the horizontal line), so we compare our rotation estimation module with two state-of-the-art horizontal line detection algorithms.